-That title might sound a tad hyperbolic, but honestly I’ve never been as in love with a kitchen gadget as I am with the Morphy Richards Soup Maker.
+That title might sound a tad hyperbolic, but honestly, I’ve never been as in love with a kitchen gadget as I am with the Morphy Richards Soup and Saute Maker.

 Our love story began when I made an interesting discovery; the only source of sugar in my diet for a week was in tinned soup.
 As I’m attempting to avoid all the yummy sources of sugar like chocolate, biscuits and ice cream I had to ask myself, why am I eating it in the shape of Scotch Broth?

-However back in January I mentioned the Morphy Richards Soup Maker on my healthista.com page – or rather to give it it’s full title, the Morphy Richards Soup and Saute Maker (but that doesn’t fit in the title very well).
-They didn’t have samples at the time but recently the nice people at QVC asked me if I’d like to try one…..erm, yes.
+However back in January, I mentioned the Morphy Richards Soup Maker on my healthista.com page – or rather to give it it’s full title, the Morphy Richards Soup and Saute Maker.
+They didn’t have samples at the time but then someone asked me if I’d like to try one…..erm, yes.
 Was the answer.